 Rebecca, like all of us, has experienced life’s extremes of beauty, joy and pain.
 Her story and her art reflect her journey through pain and isolation into love, compassion and connection.

 In so many ways, our earliest years are our most formative.
-In her childhood Rebecca felt unseen, unloved, and not allowed to be fully herself.
+In her childhood Rebecca felt unseen and not allowed to be fully expressed as herself.
 Though filled with creativity, love and wonder, she did not feel free to express and share these gifts with the world.
 This built a series of internal beliefs which then wove into a false narrative that she carried through much of her life and have impacted her art and voice.

 Rebecca’s story and childhood began in Fairfax VA, a suburb of Washington D.C., where she was born and raised.
 Rebecca led a childhood surrounded in art, yet still felt as though she was not allowed to be an artist.
 In high school Rebecca took art classes in theater, sewing, metal design, and darkroom photography.
 She attended college, studying ceramics, drawing, commercial photography, darkroom printing and digital photo editing.
 After two years she transferred to New York City’s leading School of Visual Arts, yet left before graduating, deciding instead to hone her art in a deeper, more diverse way and follow her passion.
 After taking a transformative workshop titled “Women's Empowerment and Body Esteem” in 1994 she began to understand that being a professional artist was a valid choice in life and that she could share her feelings through art with others.

 This was a turning point for her.
 With the support of the women in the course Rebecca began a fulfilling career as a photographer for women.
 Shortly after this she began taking wedding photos and photographing children at her client’s requests.
 New clients sought her out from referrals and from seeing her work showcased in various prominent venues.
 Her ability to bring the essence and inner joy of her clients into images produced a wide following.